sonrabakarim/barlkk/_posts/2013-04-27-developing-modern-web-applications-on-windows-vagrant.md

   credit: stux
   creditlink: http://pixabay.com/en/cress-seedling-plant-253799/
 ---
-I earlier this month I spent [way too much time][1] writing an article on how to [SFTP to Ubuntu Server with Sublime Text][2].
+I earlier this month I spent way too much time writing an article on how to [SFTP to Ubuntu Server with Sublime Text][2].
 The purpose of the SFTP effort was to set myself up for developing modern web applications on a new Windows 8 machine I bought to play SimCity 2013.
-And after getting everything working I realized the SFTP method had some gremlins and the file syncing reminded me of Dreamweaver–it simply wasn't fast enough.
+And after getting everything working I realized the SFTP method had some gremlins and the file syncing reminded me of Dreamweaver—it simply wasn't fast enough.

 Lately, unless you were running a Linux machine or had the pleasure of owning a Mac with OS X, developing modern web applications has been a bit of a kludge.
 Enter Vagrant.